ivansg44/AMR-TV/README.md

 [1]: https://www.ncbi.nlm.nih.gov/pathogens/isolates/

-## Implementation Overview
+## Brief roadmap/overview

-Using a Docker, Django, and Postgres boilerplate setup with some personal modifications, I built several Django apps located in `amr_tv/`: `isolate`, `transmission_events`, `adjacency_matrix`, `node_link_diagram`, and `node-detail-table`.
-In addition to building these applications, I also wrote the JavaScript code that ties a lot of these applications together.
+`compose/`, `config/`, `docker-compose.yml`, `postgres.env` provide the Django +
+Postgres + Docker setup inspired by [Cookiecutter Django][2].
+I made some changes to these files, but started with a boilerplate.

+Python libraries in `requirements.txt`.

+Code I'm mostly responsible for is in  `amr-tv/`.
+I built several Django apps:
+`isolate`, `transmission_events`, `adjacency_matrix`, `node_link_diagram`, and
+`node-detail-table`.

 **isolate**

 `isolate` stores the data from the NCBI Isolates Browser.
-All I did was write a model with fields that map to NCBI Isolates Browser's column headers, and then populated the resulting table in Postgres with the mapped data.
+I created a model with fields that map to NCBI Isolates Browser's column headers, and then populated the resulting table in Postgres with the mapped data.

 **transmission_events**